 "The Kimberly Process (KP) is a joint initiative designed to stem the flow of conflict diamonds.
 Conflict diamonds are any rough diamonds used by rebel movements to finance conflict aimed at undermining legitimate governments.
 The KP has 54 participants, representing 81 countries.
 The European Union and its member states count as a single participant.
 KP members account for approximately 99.8% of the global production of rough diamonds."

 In the first place, diamond dealers need a Kimberley Process (KP) certificate when exporting rough diamonds from a participating country.
 In other words, if the diamonds fall under the Customs Tariff subheadings:

-On that note, every member of the diamond industry is well acquainted with the U.S. Department of Treasury Financial Crimes Enforcement Network (FINCEN).
-In the event that you want to know more about it, here's a bit of light reading for you:
+On that note, every member of the diamond industry is familiar with the U.S. Department of Treasury Financial Crimes Enforcement Network (FINCEN).
+If you want to know more about it, here's a bit of light reading for you:

-In an effort to support the provisions of the Kimberley Process, the WDC proposed this system of warranties:
+To support the provisions of the Kimberley Process, the WDC proposed this system of warranties:

 "The diamonds herein invoiced have been purchased from legitimate sources not involved in funding conflict and in compliance with United Nations resolutions.
 The seller hereby guarantees that these diamonds are conflict free, based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.”

 In the first place, buyers and sellers of both rough and polished diamonds must make this statement on their invoices.
 It's also worth noting that this statement goes beyond the effects upon the government: